AdamSobieski/Argumentation/README.md

 Static hypertext could be automatically generated from argument-related data.
 In addition to algorithms producing static argument-specific hypertext from argument-related data, developers might want to explore providing reusable and general-purpose dynamic hypertext which would vary, at runtime, based upon loaded argument-related data.

 How would embedded HTML content in MIME messages access argument-related data from other parts of MIME messages?
-As HTML content can use [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), the `cid:` URL scheme, to enable inlined images in email messages, so too could HTML content in other kinds of MIME messages use this URL scheme in [data blocks](https://html.spec.whatwg.org/multipage/scripting.html#data-block).
+HTML content can use [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), the `cid:` URL scheme, to enable inlined images in email messages.
+HTML content in other kinds of MIME messages could use this scheme to enable [data blocks](https://html.spec.whatwg.org/multipage/scripting.html#data-block) to refer to other message parts.

 ### Security